What Is a Split-Level House?

 Second, they make the most out of a smaller lot size.
 Instead of two floors and a basement, a split-level house could give you three floors and maybe even a crawlspace off the basement for extra storage.
 Again, each room feels distinct, too, which will give you more opportunities to divide up your house as you see fit.

-So, with a spit-level house, you can often enjoy more square footage without having to pay for the kind of lot usually associated with that size in other homes.
+So, with multiple levels, you can often enjoy more square footage without having to pay for the kind of lot usually associated with that size in other homes.

 3. You're Never Far from Any Room